monitorjbl/sif/README.md

 [image source](https://www.deviantart.com/birchwing/art/Crossover-Homebrew-Sif-Dark-Souls-792426892)

 Protects you from ~~the abyss~~ dependency bloat by showing you where your largest dependencies are coming from.
-Large dependencies are highlighted for you and transitive are included.
+Large dependencies are highlighted for you and transitives are included.

 Sif supports multiple kinds of builds and languages: